riverdi/riverdi-eve-demo-rp2040/README.md

 PREREQUISITES
 -------------

-To get started, please make sure, that all libraries and tools for C/C++ development on RP2040 microcontrollers (*Raspberry Pi Pico C/C++ SDK*) are properly installed and confgiured on your machine - visit [*Getting started with Raspberry Pi Pico*](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) for more info.
+To get started, please make sure, that all libraries and tools for C/C++ development on RP2040 microcontrollers (*Raspberry Pi Pico C/C++ SDK*) are properly installed and configured on your machine - visit [*Getting started with Raspberry Pi Pico*](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) for more info.

 CONNECTIONS
 -----------